reinier/vagrant-setup-for-thepanel/readme.md

 The Panel will now be running on [http://thepanel.dev](http://thepanel.dev) when you add this to your host file (`/etc/hosts` on Mac):

 	192.168.56.101 thepanel.dev

+## Misc

+**Run [composer](https://getcomposer.org) from within the vagrant server.** Directory permissions are already taken care of during server provisioning.
+Run [bower](http://bower.io) from your computer, not from within the vagrant server.
+All the files from the project root are available in `/var/www` inside the vagrant server.
+You can ssh into the vagrant server with `vagrant ssh`.